In-Person Eating Disorder Treatment in Oakland, CA| Online Eating Disorder Treatment in California

-Many traditional eating disorder treatments center thin, cisgender, white, neurotypical experiences — leaving many clients feeling unseen or even harmed.
-Fat clients are often told to lose weight.
-Trans and nonbinary clients are asked to conform to gender norms.
-Neurodivergent clients are misunderstood or pathologized.
+Many eating disorder therapists center thin, cisgender, white, neurotypical experiences, leaving many clients feeling unseen or even harmed.
+Fat clients are often misdiagnosed or told to lose weight.
+Trans and nonbinary clients are met with confusion or judgment.
+Neurodivergent clients are misunderstood or missed.

 The care I provide is different.